Expand your image of fast telephoto shooting

 ** Using in VC MODE 3 For Canon: 5D-MKIII is used For Nikon: D810 is used

-Two exclusive tele converters, which match the optics of the new SP 70-200mm G2, offer 1.4x and 2.0x magnification, and provide a maximum zoom range up to 400mm.
+Two optional exclusive tele converters, which match the optics of the new SP 70-200mm G2, offer 1.4x and 2.0x magnification, and provide a maximum zoom range up to 400mm.
 These new tele converters extend focal length of the master lens, making it possible to take pictures in farther telephoto ranges.

 Go to TELE CONVERTER Page >